UnclassedPenguin/bible/README.md

 ## Todo:
-[ ] - I think maybe i could change passage struct to have chapter and verse as int. it m8ght clean up soke code where i dont have to conbert back and forth? could change printVerse function
+[ ] - I think maybe i could change passage struct to have chapter and verse as int.
+It might clean up some code where I dont have to convert back and forth?
+Could change printVerse function
-[ ] - Combine if statements in infoMode function.
-Should be if else if [ ] - Combine if statements in singleShotMode function.
-Should be if else if [ ] - Add bookmark function
+[ ] - Add bookmark function
 [ ] - Add favorite function
 [ ] - Add a print all?